 Store - optional

 The system allows different types of card types to be entered - Credit Card (CC), Debit Card (DC), Gift Card (GC).
 The codes associated with card type is passed to the external system to search for the transaction.

+Card numbers, whether entered manually or swiped will not be displayed to the user in the data entry field.
+The numbers will be represented by asterisks.

 Special Offline Requirements